Dunja Kukovec (SI), Katja Kobolt (SI)

 Documentation of live art

-Kitch (Lana Zdravkovic – Mostar, 1974 and Nenad Jelesijevic – Gornji Milanovac, 1971) is a brand which produces art works both as an artistic group as well as individual artists.
+Kitch (Lana Zdravkovic and Nenad Jelisavljevic) is a brand which produces art works both as an artistic group as well as individual artists.
 During 1999 and 2000 kitchtm labelled and priced parts of a human body under its own trademark, and documented a sales strategy in a text entitled Art is Merchandise (2003).
 Kitchtm has presented its projects in Ljubljana, Maribor, Helsinki, Belgrade, Alcoy, Chicago, Graz, as well as on the web.
 They are involved in various networks and work in the field of art, social sciences and activism.

 www.kitch.org